Images and Video by Jan-Willem Dikkers

 Patti Cake$ is a 2017 American drama directed by Geremy Jaspar and starring Danielle Macdonald, Bridget Everett, and Cathy Moriarty.
 The film centers on aspiring white female rapper Patricia Dombrowski as she faces obstacles on the journey to fame and fortune.

 McCaul Lombardi made his first big splash in the film industry last year, with roles in two notable films: Andrea Arnold’s prize winning American Honey and Geremy Jasper’s evocative Patti Cake$.
 Having quickly proven his versatility on screen in what he would call “mean guy” roles, Lombardi plays a more sympathetic character in his first starring role, in independent filmmaker Matthew Porterfield’s Sollers Point, in theaters now.
 He portrays a young drug dealer fresh out of prison and under house arrest in Baltimore who seeks a new place in his low-income, segregated community.
-Lombardi, who really is from Baltimore, discusses how he felt compelled to acting, his work ethic, and how he hopes today’s interconnectedness will lead to a more honest society.
+Lombardi, who really is from Baltimore, discusses how he felt compelled to act, his work ethic, and how he hopes today’s interconnectedness will lead to a more honest society.

 Where are you from?